blues/note-hardware/Notecarrier-A/KiCad_format/documentation/PortingNotes.md

 	- Best way I've found is Export --> More --> Libraries and just export everything.
 	- Then each footprint can be opened via its `.dra` file.
 	- And each pad can be viewed via Tools --> Padstack --> Modify Design Padstack.
 - The `J-22-0254-FDT-H0508_EDGE` footprint uses a complicated pad stack to both add a castellated hole alongside the through-hole, and make the pad on the back side bigger.
 Typically in KiCad you would do complicated pad stacks piecewise by putting pads on top of pads, but still I ran into trouble because THT pads don't allow a different front/back pad.
-Instead of adding a 3rd pad of type SMD, I opted to use two THT pads to capture the two holes, and edit the file by hand to change one to front only and one to back only so the two different pad sizes can be captured.
+Instead of adding a 3rd pad of type SMD, I opted to use two THT pads to capture the two holes, and edit the file by hand to change the larger pad to back only so the two different pad sizes can be captured.
 	- Some discussion [here](https://forum.kicad.info/t/kicad-6-0-footprint-editor-how-to-set-pads-as-one-sided/35167).
+	- Similar for `J-5-0065-FDS-UUSB1051330001`.
+The different size top and bottom pad is easy to accommodate by stacking a THT pad for the smaller top pad, with a SMD pad for the larger bottom pad.
+Unfortunately, the THT pad also controls the inner layer size, which in the original design shares the size of the larger bottom layer pad.
+Since setting the THT pad to the larger size would also cover the smaller SMD pad, the best we can easily do is make the inner layers the same as the smaller outer layer pad instead.
+The effect is insignificant - the clearances remain the same, just that the inner two layers (which are not connected to the pads) have smaller circles of copper around the hole.
 - Can't see the difference between `J-5-0065-FOS-USB10118192-NOF` and the existing `J-5-0065-FOS-MICROUSB10118192` so am substituting the latter for now.
 - `J-NANOSIM-SF72S006VBA` looks the same as the existing, except for the addition of some complex keepout voids.
 They don't affect the manufacturing output and are of unknown value, so I've not ported them.
 	- I later reversed this decision - they affect fills quite intricately, so I've duplicated the symbol, added a `_NO-FILL` suffix and painstakingly recreated them.